g4mm4p4nd4/ViralSynth/README.md

 The frontend fetches data from the backend’s `/api/generate` endpoint, displays the generated script and production notes, and renders image storyboards.
 Tailwind CSS is configured in `tailwind.config.js` and global styles are defined in `styles/globals.css`.

+### Ingestion Providers

+The ingestion service supports multiple scraping providers.
+Choose between Apify, Playwright, or Puppeteer by setting the `INGESTION_PROVIDER` environment variable or by sending a `provider` field in requests to `/api/ingest`.

+### Transcription Service

+Audio is extracted with `ffmpeg` and transcribed via the Groq Whisper API.
+Set `GROQ_API_KEY` and use the `use_turbo` flag when calling the transcription helper to switch between `whisper-large` and `whisper-turbo` models.

 ### Environment Variables

-Copy `.env.example` to `.env` and populate it with API keys for Apify, Supabase, and AI providers before running locally or deploying.
+Copy `.env.example` to `.env` and populate it with API keys for Apify, Supabase, AI providers, and transcription services before running locally or deploying.

 ## Deployment